ciyer/stockscape/analysis/text/DeLong-Shiller-Redux/DeLong-Shiller-Redux.md

 ![png](output_35_0.png)

-# September 2017
+# October 2017

-And what about today, September 2017?
-Robert Shiller has been in the media arguing that the market is overpriced (e.g., http://businessinsider.com/robert-shiller-stock-market-overpriced-2017-3).
+And what about today, October 2017?
+Earlier this year, Robert Shiller was in the media arguing that the market is overpriced (e.g., http://businessinsider.com/robert-shiller-stock-market-overpriced-2017-3).

 Past performance is not an indicator of future performance.
 Nonetheless, we can see what past performance at today's CAPE levels would yield.
-We have earnings data up to the end of Q2 2017 and using that, we can compute CAPE and try the following impossibly naïve model: for a current CAPE value (on for which we do not yet have returns data), take the 19 closest values in the past and average these to get a prediction.
+We have earnings data up to the end of Q2 2017 and using that, we can compute CAPE and try the following impossibly naïve model: for a current CAPE value (for which we do not yet have returns data), take the 19 closest values in the past and average these to get a prediction.
 This is of course not how machine learning should be done.
 You should estimate parameters, do cross validation, etc. Still, as a starting point, let's see what this gives us.

 ![png](output_39_0.png)